 "On the third day, you get five other items, so you have to choose which five items you want to take.
 And you have to choose wisely, because they have to last you for up to 60 days in all sorts of conditions."

-Former Miss Universe Monika admitted she revelled in the fact that she was out of her comfort zone and didn't have anything.
+But former Miss Universe Monika admitted she revelled in the fact that she was out of her comfort zone and didn't have anything when her season was filmed.

 "We didn't have shampoo, soap, toothbrushes or toothpaste, all I had was the ocean and some sand to exfoliate and that was the extent of my beauty routine and I loved it."